shaack/bootstrap-input-spinner/README.md

 # bootstrap-input-spinner

-A Bootstrap 5 / jQuery plugin to create input spinner elements for number input.
+A Bootstrap / jQuery plugin to create input spinner elements for number input.

 **[Demo page with examples](http://shaack.com/projekte/bootstrap-input-spinner/)**

 ![bootstrap-input-spinner](https://shaack.com/projekte/assets/img/bootstrap-input-spinner-floatingpoint-and-i18n.png)
 *Examples with floating-point and german localization*

+> This version is compatible with Bootstrap 5, but we remain a Bootstrap 4 compatible version with the branch
+<a href="https://github.com/shaack/bootstrap-input-spinner/tree/bootstrap4-compatible">bootstrap4-compatible</a>. npm package versions 3.x are Bootstrap 5 compatible, versions 2.x Bootstrap 4 compatible,

 ## Features

-The Bootstrap 5 InputSpinner
+The Bootstrap InputSpinner

 - is **mobile friendly** and **responsive**,
 - automatically changes the value when **holding a button**,